lassiterdc/triton/doc/cmake_arguments.rst

 ``-DMACHINE=<predefined-machine-name|path-to-custom-machinefile>``
-   This argument sets the name of machine.
-The name of machine can be one pre-defined at `<TRITON_HOME>/cmake/machines` directory or the path to a customized machine configuration file.
-If this argument is omitted, the name is set to the name of OS such as Linux or Darwin.
+   This argument specifies the name of the machine.
+The machine name can be either one of the predefined configurations located in the <TRITON_HOME>/cmake/machines directory or the path to a custom machine configuration file.
+If this argument is omitted, the build system automatically attempts to detect the machine name and use it if found.
+If no match is found, the name defaults to the operating system name, such as Linux or Darwin.

 .. code-block:: bash

-  # for the current OS, default compiler, and default backend
+  # for the machine detected or the current OS, default compiler, and default backend
   cmake ${TRITON_HOME}

   # for frontier machine, default compiler, and default backend